hassio-addons/addon-traccar/README.md

 ## Integrating into Home Assistant

-The `traccar` component of Home Assistant makes it possible to transfer all assets tracked by Traccar to appear in Home Assistant as a tracked device.
+The `traccar` integration of Home Assistant makes it possible to transfer all assets tracked by Traccar to appear in Home Assistant as a tracked device.

 Add the following snippet to your Home Assistant `configuration.yaml` file.